Team26SWP/InnoAlias/README.md

 # InnoAlias

-This repository contains a FastAPI backend for an Alias game.
+This folder contains a FastAPI backend for an Alias game.

 ## Structure